Exploring Africa’s Heights: A Five-Day Mount Kenya Hiking Adventure

 Dinner was hot and plentiful, served at a simple outdoor table.
 Later, when the sun dropped and the sky turned black, I stepped outside to a view of stars brighter than anything at home.

-Crawling into my tent that night, I unrolled my sleeping bag on top of the little air mattress I’d packed and realized it had only been two days — already tough, already beautiful — and I was just glad to be out there doing it.
+Crawling into my tent that night, I unrolled my sleeping bag on top of the little air mattress I’d rented from Go To Mount Kenya Co. and realized it had only been two days—already tough, already beautiful—and I was just glad to be out there doing it.

 We left Nithi Camp after breakfast and set out on the steady hike toward Mintos, climbing another 600 meters to reach 4,200.
 The trail was a mix of soft boggy patches and rough volcanic rock.
 The air was cooler and thinner now, enough to notice the difference from the day before.

 We reached camp by early afternoon, with plenty of time to take it easy.
-Our tents were pitched beside Mintos Tarn, a small alpine lake reflecting the peaks and drifting clouds.
-From camp we could see Point Lenana, the summit we’d be climbing the next morning.
+By the time we arrived, the porters had already pitched our tents right beside Mintos Tarn, a small alpine lake that reflected the peaks and drifting clouds.
+The setting was beautiful.
+From camp, we could see Point Lenana—the summit we’d be climbing the next morning.

 The rest of the afternoon was quiet.
 We had an early dinner, laid out our gear, and crawled into our tents long before dark.
 Tomorrow was summit day.

-Sometime in the night, the snow came down so heavily that Louie’s tent collapsed — so he dragged his sleeping bag into Leslie’s and my tent, already a squeeze.
-When one of the porters woke us at 4 AM with hot tea, it was still snowing.
-The cold bit straight through me, and I hesitated to crawl out of my sleeping bag.
-I finally managed, though I refused to eat at the outside picnic table and had my breakfast tucked inside the tent.
+Sometime in the night, the snow came down so heavily that Louie’s tent collapsed—so he dragged his sleeping bag into Leslie’s and my tent, which was already a squeeze.
+When one of the porters woke us at 4 a.m. with hot tea, it was still snowing.
+The cold cut straight through me, and the last thing I wanted to do was crawl out of my sleeping bag.
+I finally did, but I drew the line at breakfast outside.
+I ate in the tent.

-Paul came by to remind us to dress in layers for the cold.
+Paul came by to remind us to dress in layers for the cold, so I did.
 I piled on everything I had: a thermal base, another shirt, my jacket, and my rain shell on top.

 The climb from Mintos Campsite toward Point Lenana was grueling — rocky, snowy, and slick underfoot.
 At times, the trail cut through riverbeds, and I kept worrying my feet would get soaked, but thankfully, my boots did their job.
 Other stretches meant scrambling over loose scree and boulders, each step demanding full attention.

 As we climbed higher, my hands became the real problem.
 My gloves had been wet for hours, and no matter how much I flexed my fingers, I could barely feel them.
-Leslie loaned me her mittens with hand warmers for part of the climb, and for a while it gave me a little relief.
-But when we reached the point where we had to decide — summit or descend — she was going on.
+Leslie loaned me her mittens with hand warmers for part of the climb, and for a while, it gave me a little relief.
+But when we reached the point just below Point Lenana—where it was summit or descend—she was going on.
 That meant, of course, giving her mittens back.

-Suddenly I was left with two choices: bare hands in the snow that kept falling, or slipping my soaked gloves back on.
+Suddenly, I was left with two choices: bare hands or slipping my soaked gloves back on.
 Neither was really an option.
-The final push to Point Lenana would have meant gripping wire cables and edging along slick ledges.
+The final push to Point Lenana meant gripping wire cables and edging along slick ledges.
 With my fingers numb and my gloves soaked through, I knew I wouldn’t be able to hold on.

 It was a harsh reminder of how much the right equipment matters.
 Maybe those gloves would’ve been fine for a snow day in North Carolina, but they had no place on Mount Kenya in the middle of a storm.

-So the choice was made.
-Instead of pressing toward the peak, Louie and I turned down the far side of the mountain, beginning the long descent toward Shipton Camp.
-Leslie and Paul continued upward into the snow, while we worked our way down through the rocks and scree.
+My wet gloves and frozen fingers made the choice for me—I couldn’t feel my hands enough to trust my grip.
+Instead of pressing on toward the peak, Louie and I turned down the far side of the mountain and began the long descent toward Shipton Camp.
+Leslie and Paul continued upward into the snow, while we worked our way down through rocks and scree.

 The snow had covered everything — every stone, every slope — which made the footing all the more treacherous.
 The trails weren’t marked, and our guide just seemed to know the way by instinct.
 I remember thinking that if anything had happened to him, we wouldn’t have known where to go.
 Out there, you’re reminded that this is the real thing — remote and raw.